JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8013 days**.

-And here is a just a random fact -  **In the United States, lightning hits the ground 40 million times a year.**.
+And here is a just a random fact -  **During the era of Louis XIV, women used lemons to redden their lips**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)